Bagby Surname Origin

 As of 2015, I can say without hesitation, "That is a myth".

 Research is a never ending journey and I as travel the road of research, I will continually update this page.
-As of now, the oldest document I have found is a Will of John Bagby in England dated 1404.
+As of now, the oldest document I have found is a Will of Agnes Bagby, widow of John Bagby in England dated 1404.

 As of December 2015, if I were to write my own Once Upon a Time Bagby report for the vast majority of those in our main report, it would be based on the following information: